top of page

 winter '21 resident

-Currently, all the Barn's residents are invited personally by the artistic staff*.
-A resident artist can work solo for the duration of the residency if they choose, or they may invite up to 3 collaborators to work with them for some portion of the residency.
+A resident can work solo for the duration of the residency if they choose, or they may invite up to 3 collaborators to work with them for some portion of the residency.
 The Barn is open to many different mediums of performance-based work and encourage formal experiment across disciplines.
 Whether you’re a playwright working on music for a performance, or a choreographer working to incorporate text into their dance work, we’re proud to support artists as they try new things and approach their practice from unique points of entry.

 learn about our residents